How Much Does a Website Cost in South Africa?

 Budget at least 15-20% of your initial website investment annually for maintenance, hosting, and content updates.
 A neglected website loses value rapidly.

-How to Get the Best Value for Your Website Budget
+How to Get More From Your Website Budget

 Define Your Requirements Before Getting Quotes